leviettung01/doanblockchain/README.md

 ### Game(Camping)
 The higher the Level, the shorter the cooldown.
-If the max level level (20), start increasing Rarity.
+If the level max (20), start increasing Rarity.

 | Raritys | Count | Cooldown Time | Rate |
 |---|---|---|---|